As men get older, Testosterone becomes a precious resource.

-If you're interested in hearty root vegetables, rutabagas and turnips are a good choice.
+If you're interested in hearty root vegetables, rutabagas and turnips are an excellent choice.
 Many salad greens belong to this class of veggies as well, including collards, kale, bok choy, and cabbage.
-Brussel sprouts, cauliflower, and broccoli are all great choices which taste great cooked or raw!
+Brussel sprouts, cauliflower, and broccoli are all excellent choices that taste great cooked or raw!

 Mushrooms Block Aromatase

-By including healthy portions of mushrooms to your weekly diet routine, you can help preserve a healthy Testosterone balance.
+By including healthy portions of mushrooms in your weekly diet routine, you can help preserve a healthy Testosterone balance.
 If you are interested in the Estrogen-blocking characteristics of mushrooms, we encourage you to add button, crimini, portobello, or shiitake mushrooms to your diet!

 Red Grapes Contain Resveratrol

-Red grapes have two phytonutrients which have a suppressive impact on Estrogen Production: Proanthocyanidin and Resveratrol.
+Red grapes have two phytonutrients that have a suppressive impact on Estrogen Production: Proanthocyanidin and Resveratrol.
 Resveratrol is not present in green grapes because the chemical is present as a result of the color of the grape's skin.

 Sesame and Flaxseeds Modulate Estrogen Production

 The human digestive system has been designed by evolution to process real, whole food.
 In the modern era, new technological processes have allowed us to produce highly refined versions of products that we used to eat whole, including fruit juices, refined sugar, white bread, and white pasta.

 On the other hand, due to the way that our digestive system works, whole wheat products fill you up faster, contribute to optimal insulin sensitivity, and help ward off weight gain, which does have a strong negative influence on Testosterone Levels, because adipose fat tissue converts Testosterone into Estrogen.

 Green Tea for Health and Lower Estrogen Levels

 Among beverages, there are few drinks that you can consume which have such profound positive benefits as green tea.
 Green tea leaves are packed with phytonutrients, including polyphenols.

 Pomegranates Contain Dense Concentrations of Antioxidants and Phytochemicals

 Pomegranates are a relatively recent addition to the American diet.
-Long regarded as a rare, tropical fruit in the states, Pomegranates are increasingly easy to find in supermarkets nationwide, especially in their juiced form.
+Long regarded as rare, tropical fruit in the states, Pomegranates are increasingly easy to find in supermarkets nationwide, especially in their juiced form.

 Foods to Avoid to Promote Healthy Testosterone Levels